Home > Business > Commercial > Public tenders: how do you position yourself?

 Understanding public tenders

 The DCE is the file issued to economic operators free of charge by the contracting authority/entity in connection with the award of a public contract.
 It comprises all the documents drawn up by the contracting authority or entity.public purchaser necessary for the consultation of candidates and the performance of the contract.
-For example: the consultation regulations (RC), the general administrative clauses (CCAG).
+For example: the consultation rules (RC), the general administrative clauses (CCAG).

 Familiarise yourself with the vocabulary of public procurement